click on our advertisers for up-to-date fishing reports

 Rep. Tom Murry, R-Wake, who had just left a late-day Republican caucus.

-UPDATE: Gamefish bill is alive and well in the legislature
+UPDATE: Gamefish bill is alive and well

 the chaos of changeover day in the state legislature, the proposed